dtamayo/spock/README.md

 # >>> 0.0
 ```

+To match up with the above classifiers, the analytical classifier returns the probability the configuration is *regular*, i.e., not chaotic.
+A probability of zero therefore corresponds to confidently chaotic.
-See Quickstart.ipynb in jupyter\_examples for more information about the analytical model.
+See [this example](https://github.com/dtamayo/spock/blob/master/jupyter_examples/QuickStart.ipynb) for more information about the analytical model.

 # Examples